bc15/Enigma/README.md

 # Enigma

-A simulator for a generalized version of an ENIGMA machine .
+A simulator for a generalized version of an ENIGMA machine coded in Java.